 Tamarind pulp is often used in Thai cooking, it is diluted into a popular Mexican drink called agua de tamarindo, and is even thought to be one of the mystery ingredients in the original Worcestershire sauce recipe.

-Soak the pulp in lukewarm water for 15-20 minutes before blending into a thick puree.
+Soak the pulp in lukewarm water for 15-20 minutes before use.
+This natural pulp does still contain tamarind seeds, so be sure to remove them before blending the tamarind into a thick puree.
 Try using it in a sharp, citrus-flavoured dressing for fish, Pad Thai, or sneak some into the toffee sauce of a sticky toffee pudding.
+Or make your own tamarind water and freeze in an ice cube tray so it's ready to use whenever a recipe calls for it.

 |Standard UK Delivery ?||£3.50 or free when you spend £35|